-As well as engaging in discussions with the EU institutions, WFP Brussels also works in coordination with other UN agencies based in Brussels, such as UNHCR on issues relating to displacement, UNICEF on issues of nutrition and FAO on issues of resilience.
-We serve as a liaison with the Belgian government and we have also joined forces with a number of NGOs, such as Save the Children and Concern, towards influencing EU policy on nutrition.
+Furthermore, WFP Brussels works in coordination with sister UN agencies based in Brussels, such as UNHCR on issues relating to refugee protection, UNICEF on child development and FAO on improving food and nutritional security.
+WFP in Brussels has also joined forces with several NGOs working in compatible fields.
 Our priority is to consolidate these relationships through fundraising, policy negotiations and advocacy.

 WFP Office in Brussels Avenue des Arts 41 B-1040 Brussels (Belgium) Tel: +32-2-500-0910 Fax: +32-2-500-7790 E-mail:

 Factsheets & Infographics